ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 ![](image50.png)

+Switch back to your Business application studio.
 We will now use code completion to add a building block table \
 Click **Edit in source code **![](image48.png).